LeeCampbell/IntroToRx/content/08_Partitioning.md

 ## Buffer

 The `Buffer` operator is useful if you need to deal with events in batches.
 This can be useful for performance, especially if you're storing data about events.
 Take the AIS example.
 If you wanted to log notifications to a persistent store, the cost of storing a single record is likely to be almost identical to the cost of storing several.
 Most storage devices operate with blocks of data often several kilobytes in size, so the amount of work required to store a single byte of data is often identical to the amount of work required to store several thousand bytes.
-The pattern of buffering up data until we have a reasonably large chunk of work crops up all the time in programming—the .NET runtime library's `Stream` class has built-in buffering for exactly this reason, so it's no surprise that it's built into Rx.
+The pattern of buffering up data until we have a reasonably large chunk of work crops up all the time in programming.
+The .NET runtime library's `Stream` class has built-in buffering for exactly this reason, so it's no surprise that it's built into Rx.

 Efficiency concerns are not the only reason you might want to process multiple events in one batch instead of individual ones.
 Suppose you wanted to generate a stream of continuously updated statistics about some source of data.
 By carving the source into chunks with `Buffer`, you can calculate, say, an average over the last 10 events.